hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step4-parallel.md

 `kubectl apply -f https://raw.githubusercontent.com/kubernetes-up-and-running/examples/master/10-1-job-oneshot.yaml`{{execute}}

 This time we will watch for is the duration result.
 By inspecting the status times in the job's YAML the duration time can be extracted.
 It will be about 30-60 seconds before the end time is recorded.
-If a `syntax error` appears, it just means the `completionTime` has not been recorded yet.
+If a message `invalid date /syntax error` appears, it just means the `completionTime` has not been recorded yet.

 `echo "Duration: $(expr $(date +%s -d $(kubectl get job oneshot -o json | jq -r .status.completionTime)) - $(date +%s -d $(kubectl get job oneshot -o json | jq -r .status.startTime))) seconds"`{{execute}}